Akikaze/ComCheck/plugins_qtproject/README.md

                                          click on 'Search & Replace'
                                          write 'CPP_Plugin' in 'Replace with'
                                          click on 'Replace'
-    9: construct to see if it works and implement the 'get_type' algorithm
+    9: in the .cpp, in the Q_EXPORT_PLUGIN2 macro, replace 'plugin_Template' by 'plugin_CPP'

+Now I just need to implement the CPP algorithm in the 'get_type' method, and build the project, to create the perfect plugin for ComCheck.